Esri/position-analysis-js/README.md

                  for further details.
 - proxyUrl: the relative or absolute URL to the proxy page.
 - locateEventUrl: the URL of the geoprocessing task used by the Locate Event tool.
-- locateEventInputParameterName: the feature set input parameter name for the geoprocessing task.
+- locateEventInputParameterName: the feature set input parameter name for the Locate Event tool.
-- locateEventOutputLinesParameterName: the name of the lines output parameter for the geoprocessing task.
+- locateEventOutputLinesParameterName: the name of the lines output parameter for the Locate Event tool.
-- locateEventOutputAreaParameterName: the name of the area (polygon) output parameter for the geoprocessing task.
+- locateEventOutputAreaParameterName: the name of the area (polygon) output parameter for the Locate Event tool.
+- rangeRingsUrl: the URL of the geoprocessing task used by the Range Rings tool.
+- rangeRingsInputRingCentersParameterName: the name of the ring centers input parameter for the Range Rings tool.
+- rangeRingsInputRingCountParameterName: the name of the ring count input parameter for the Range Rings tool.
+- rangeRingsInputRingIntervalParameterName: the name of the ring interval input parameter for the Range Rings tool.
+- rangeRingsInputDistanceUnitsParameterName: the name of the ring interval distance units input parameter for the Range Rings tool.
+- rangeRingsInputRadialCountParameterName: the name of the radial count input parameter for the Range Rings tool.
+- rangeRingsOutputRingsParameterName: the name of the rings output parameter for the Range Rings tool.
+- rangeRingsOutputRadialsParameterName: the name of the radials output parameter for the Range Rings tool.
 - longitudeNamesUppercase: uppercase form of CSV column names that will be treated as the longitude field when uploading a CSV.
 Though the field names must be in uppercase in this file, the field names in the CSV may be in any case.